 Join us on the trip to the west side of Kyoto, Japan.
 We’ll take you through many attractions in this charming city, including Kinkaku-ji, Ryōan-ji, and the beautiful sceneries of Arashiyama.

-I hope your legs are well rested from from the Kyoto Japan Guide – East Side post from last time, we will continue our adventure in Kyoto traveling through the western part of the city.
-If you haven’t been to Kyoto before and want recommendations on how to get around and where to stay, please see my see my previous Kyoto post.
+I hope your legs are well rested from the Kyoto Japan Guide – East Side post from last time, we will continue our adventure in Kyoto traveling through the western part of the city.
+If you haven’t been to Kyoto before and want recommendations on how to get around and where to stay, please see my previous Kyoto post.

 West Side of Kyoto

 There are quite a few famous points of interests on the western side of Kyoto, for this post we’ll visit the northwest corner of the city covering three of the Historic Monuments of Ancient Kyoto.
 Our path will take us from the ornate Kinkaku-ji to the beautiful green forest of Arashiyama.

 click the image to enlarge